Automatic Electoral Registration (School Students) Bill [HL]

 Groups Affected

-- 16-year-old school students: Will be automatically registered if parents consent.
+- 16-year-old school students: They will be automatically registered to vote if their parents consent.

-- Parents of 16-year-old school students: Will be required to give consent for their child's automatic registration.
+- Parents of 16-year-old school students: They will have to provide consent for their children's automatic registration.

-- Schools: Will have a legal duty to provide information to registration officers and obtain parental consent.
+- Schools: They will have a new duty to collect and provide student information to electoral registration officers.

 Powered by nyModel